Advertiser disclosure

 Most college applications include a field to list your intended major.
 This can be in the Common App, the Coalition App, or colleges’ individual application portals.
 The admissions office will see this information, and if you attend the college, it may be in the registrar as your initial declared major.
 But beyond this, it has very little significance.
 In most settings, incoming students have the option to change their major for several years.

 The other possible significance of a major declared on your application could be your advising group during freshman year.
 At colleges where you are matched with an academic advisor, they often sort students by their intended major.
-So, if you choose “English” on your college application and end up attending that school, your initial academic advisor may be an English professor.
+So, if you choose the major “English” on your college application and end up attending that school, your initial academic advisor may be an English professor.
 If you are part of a cohort of advisees, the other advisees may also be intended English majors.

 Your intended major is non-binding